act-org/dls/README.md

 If the DLS doesn't provide the icon you're looking for, as a second line of defense, you can search for icons in the [`@mui/icons-material`](https://www.npmjs.com/package/@mui/icons-material) library.
-While most of these icons can be found directly in the DLS, there is some unique selection within this library that could be useful to you.
+While most of these icons can be found directly in the DLS via `mdi-material-ui`, there is some unique selection within this library that could be useful to you.
 You can search for a specific icon to use on [mui.com](https://mui.com/material-ui/material-icons/).
 Once you've found the perfect icon, you can use it in your project like so: